 In the actual expense method, all expenses need to be listed down, such as gas, oil, maintenance, and repairs.
 The amount needs to then be multiplied by the miles driven.
 Hence, you should keep a detailed log of mileage and the trips that you have taken.

-Hiring a freelancer or a person for a part-time job is a common practice for businesses.
+Hiring freelancers, independent contractors or a person for a part-time job is a common practice for businesses.
 The expense associated with this hiring will be a part of tax deductions.
 You will have to issue a Form 1099-MISC to any labor receiving greater than $600 in a particular year.

 Any activity where you are learning or imparting knowledge to employees, say for a new business trend, will be counted as a tax deduction.
 These activities are a source of value addition to your business and will be fruitful in the long run.